-We also have a more general Best Laptop buying guide, which includes a section of machines as well as a few more expensive options.
-Gaming more your thing?
-Check out our Best Gaming Laptop guide for some proper gaming beasts.
+Or if you’re on the market for something a little more premium jump over to our Best Laptop buying guide, which includes a section of machines as well as a few more expensive options, or our Best Gaming Laptop if AAA gaming is more your thing.

 This Week’s Best Laptop Deals